Yane Yanev

-Yane Yanev (Яне Янев, born 22 April 1971) is a Bulgarian politician, leader of the center-right opposition party Order, Law and Justice and a member of the Bulgarian National Assembly.
+Yane Yanev (Яне Янев, born 22 April 1971) is a Bulgarian politician, leader of the center-right opposition party Order, Law and Justice (abbreviated as RZS) and a member of the Bulgarian National Assembly.
 Known as an "anti-corruption hawk" that has brought to light many political scandals, Yanev is one of the most famous political players to emerge in Bulgaria in the past decade.

 His stated political mission is the adoption of a new constitution, to replace the one adopted in the early 1990s with the fall of the former communist regime.
 Yanev has stated that he believes only such a "far-reaching and radical change" will allow Bulgaria to end the period of transition from communism to a law-abiding, democratic society.
-Following repeated threats concerning his life and health a Bulgarian-Israeli team has assumed twenty-four-hour security over the leader of RZS Yane Yanev, the press center of the party declared.
+Following repeated threats concerning his life and health a Bulgarian-Israeli team has assumed 24-hour security of the leader of RZS Yane Yanev, the press center of the party declared.